Join the club! Subscribe Here

 Instructions

-• While the crust is in the oven; in a large mixing bowl, whisk together the sugar and flour.
+• While the crust is in the oven; in a large mixing bowl, whisk together the sugar and flour and lemon zest until it resembles wet sand.

-• Whisk in eggs into mixture, whisking well until frothy and sugar has dissolved, (cane sugar will take a little longer) then slowly whisk in lemon juice and zest from one-two lemons. (more is better in my opinion, but I like it tart!)
+• Whisk in eggs into mixture, whisking well until frothy and sugar has dissolved, (cane sugar will take a little longer) then slowly whisk in lemon juice and vanilla. (more is better in my opinion, but I like it tart!)

 • Pour lemon filling over the hot, baked shortbread crust (or almond flour shortbread crust), returning to the oven for an additional 15-20 minutes.
 Give the filling a final whisk just before you pour it over the hot crust.

-• Bake until the filling feels firm when lightly touched.
+• Bake until the filling feels firm when lightly touched give it a jiggle, the center should barely wiggle when it's done.
 Lemon squares will firm up and set as they cool.
 Remove from oven and cool on a wire rack.

 • Mix powdered sugar, lemon zest into medium mixing bowl, whisk to combine, slowly add lemon juice, whisking until glaze is desired consistency.